HenryXi/OS/etc/count the number of output lines.md

-# Count the number of output lines
+# Count the number of output lines in Linux
 If the output or a text file is not too long we can know how many lines.
 But sometimes the output is to long to show them in one screen.
 At this point you need `wc` command to count the numbers of output lines.
 For example there are many log files like following.